 I have had a number of requests for slow cooker recipes.
 Thank you!
 You have inspired me to use my slow cooker more often in the last few weeks!
 It is so nice to simply add all of the ingredients to the pot, walk away, and come back hours later with a warm, hearty meal in front of you.
 I have a few new slow cooker recipes to share with you in the coming weeks (both meat and vegetarian).
-The following recipe is designed for the Elimination Diet and is perfect for all phases.
+The following nightshade-free recipe is designed for the Elimination Diet and is perfect for Phase 2 and Phase 3.

 Aside from being one of the quickest legumes to prepare and the easiest of all beans to digest, mung beans have numerous positive health benefits.
 They are a good source of essential fatty acids, antioxidants, minerals, and protein.
 They show good antioxidant activity in the scientific literature.
 Mung beans don't have a very strong flavor so they tend to take on whatever you add to them during cooking.
 Indian spices pair particularly well with mung beans as do dried herbs.
 Last week I made a tasty mung bean, leek, and potato soup with dried tarragon, thyme, and dill.
 You can really play with spices and herbs to create some delicious combinations.